Sly and the Family Stone: Sly Stone's later career

 In 1992, Sly and the Family Stone appeared on the Red Hot Organization's dance compilation album, Red Hot + Dance, contributing an original track, "Thank You (Falettinme Be Mice Elf Agin) (Todds CD Mix)".
 The album attempted to raise awareness and money in support of the AIDS epidemic, and all proceeds were donated to AIDS charities.

-In 2009 the documentary Coming Back for More was released.
+In 2009, the documentary Coming Back for More was released.
 Sly tells director Willem Alkema about his conflicts with his manager Jerry Goldstein and that because of this he is forced to live in hotels.

 On August 16, 2011, the album I'm Back!
 Family & Friends was released.
 The album features re-recorded versions of Sly and the Family Stone's greatest hits with guest appearances from Jeff Beck, Ray Manzarek, Bootsy Collins, Ann Wilson, Carmine Appice, and Johnny Winter, as well as three previously unreleased songs.

-One month later, on September 25, 2011, the New York Post reported that Sly Stone was now homeless and living out of a white camper-van in Los Angeles: "The van is parked on a residential street in Crenshaw, the rough Los Angeles neighborhood where 'Boyz n the Hood' was set.
-A retired couple makes sure he eats once a day, and Stone showers at their house."
+Sly Stone died on June 9, 2025, at the age of 82 from chronic obstructive pulmonary disease (COPD) and other underlying health conditions.